Cosun Beet Company Powers Digitalization and SAP Innovation

 Cosun Beet Company (CBC) is one of the most efficient sugar producers in Europe, providing food, energy, and biowaste products across the region.
 CBC’s ambition is to be the greenest and most innovative sugar beet producer in the world, which they aim to accomplish through reducing the use of fossil fuels and maximizing their beet yields.

-Wim Hummel, ICT Manager at CBC, joined Mendix World 2021 to discuss how the Mendix platform enabled CBC to use an Agile approach to transform their software portfolio during a challenging time.
+Wim Hummel, ICT Manager at CBC, joined Mendix World 2021 to discuss how the Mendix platform enabled CBC to use an Agile approach to transform their software portfolio and drive SAP innovation during a challenging time.

 SAP at Cosun Beet Company